hpxmlwg/hpxml/guide/source/introduction.rst

       data-rich EM&V methods;
     * Improve the quality assurance systems and practices needed to efficiently support, measure and verify energy performance.

+Continued Growth

+The HPXML Data Dictionary is designed to grow with our industry.
+If you have recommendations for adding new or changing existing data elements or enumerations, create a new issue on the Github repository or send us an email with the following information.

+    * Name: Create a name for the data element or enumeration you feel best describes the term.
+    * Definition: Write a comprehensive definition of the data element and include references if necessary.
+    * Data Type: Include your recommended data type and maximum field length.
+    * Enumerations: If your recommended field is a pick-list, please include enumerations.
+Enumerations may also need a definition.
+    * Justification: Please provide a reason the data element is important to your energy efficiency program or market.
+    * Duplication: Review the dictionary thoroughly to ensure you are not duplicating an already existing data element or enumeration.
+Concepts can be expressed in a number of ways and rather than adding additional data elements or enumerations, we can use this recommendation to better define existing elements.

+How to Use the Implementation Guide

 Significant effort has gone into the development of HPXML and this Implementation Guide, but the work is not complete.
 HPXML is constantly being